 It is easy to distinguish between a quartz watch and a mechanical watch.
 The words "QUARTZ" or "AUTOMATIC" on the watch face or back cover usually indicate which type it is.

-We need to focus on understanding the quartz watch movement.
+We need to focus on understanding the quartz watch working principle.

 Wristwatch movements can be classified by their function: two-hand movements, three-hand movements, six-hand movements, single calendar movements, double calendar movements, alarm movements, multi-functional movements, etc.